sarandia/sarandia.github.io/index.md

 # Ziyuan Chen's Personal Webpage

 ## About me
-I am a student in the Master of Science (MSCS) student at Carnegie Mellon University, Pittsburgh, PA.<br />
+I am a student in the Master of Science (MSCS) program at Carnegie Mellon University, Pittsburgh, PA.<br />
 I graduated with a Bachelor's degree in Electrical Engineering from Vanderbilt University, Nashville, TN in 2016.

 ## Work Experience